kbathina/resilience-to-natural-disasters/README.md

-# resilience-to-natural-disasters
+# uantifying societal emotional resilience to natural disasters from geo-located social media content

-repository for "Quantifying societal emotional resilience to natural disasters from geo-located social media content"
+This repository contains the data files (Tweet IDs) for each hurricane and area used in the analysis.